LAW’s South Sudan Programme

 On 4 December 2019, LAW, with the support of Amnesty International, co-hosted a side event at the International Criminal Court Assembly of State Parties: ‘Justice for Survivors of South Sudan’s conflict.’
 The event included a discussion with a South Sudanese rights advocate and survivor, together with international experts on justice.
 The event centred around the need for continued pressure on the government of South Sudan to establish the Hybrid Court, which was agreed upon between parties to the conflict and the African Union as a part of the peace process, to hear cases of past atrocities committed against the Sudanese people and facilitate a sustainable peace in the country.
-LAW and its partners will continue to advocate for justice in South Sudan and will maintain pressure to set up the Hybrid Court, while pursuing other options for accountability.
+LAW and its partners continue to advocate for justice in South Sudan and to maintain pressure to set up the Hybrid Court, while pursuing other options for accountability.

 Roundtable on Accountability

-In November 2018, Legal Action Worldwide, in partnership with Amnesty International, convened a closed roundtable bringing together experts, who have been engaging in efforts that support accountability in South Sudan.
-This meeting allowed participants to discuss creative legal solutions for securing redress for survivors and victims of serious human rights violations and abuses occurring in South Sudan.
+In November 2018, LAW, in partnership with Amnesty International, convened a closed roundtable bringing together experts, who have been engaging in efforts that support accountability in South Sudan.
+The meeting allowed participants to discuss creative legal solutions for securing redress for survivors and victims of serious human rights violations and abuses occurring in South Sudan.
 At the close of the roundtable, practical actions were agreed on for moving the discourse forward.
 Participants also committed to continued engagement at the national, regional and international fora to ensure justice is a key priority even as the new government settles into the agreed governing structure set out by the re-vitalised peace agreement signed in 2018.

 Report on accountability for sexual violence by armed men